iCliniq Logo

 Thank you doctor,

 I am going to do a blood sugar and lipid profile tomorrow.
-I am a gym enthusiast and I am exercising regularly for eight years.
-Till now, I am not able to do sex due to a tight vagina.
-Before a couple of months, I have faced issues with erection and it is not lasting for a longer duration.
-We are involving in foreplay and do fingering with two to three fingers on a regular basis.
+I am a gym enthusiast, and I have been exercising regularly for eight years.
+Till now, I have not been able to have sex due to a tight vagina.
+A couple of months ago, I faced issues with erection, and it did not last for a long time.
+We are involved in foreplay and do fingering with two to three fingers on a regular basis.
 But I am not able to retain an erection for a longer duration to penetrate through the vagina.
 So I visited the hospital and informed the same.
-I was taking medication for a month and even after consuming Sildenafil, I am unable to get a proper erection.
-Hence I visited the hospital and came to a conclusion to do shock wave therapy.
+I was taking medication for a month, and even after consuming Sildenafil, I am unable to get a proper erection.
+Hence, I visited the hospital and came to the conclusion to do shock wave therapy.
 Please help me.

 Hi,